 A big highlight at The Grand Hotel Minneapolis is the Athletic club and indoor pool, which Hyatt Guests can access, with a full gym, racquetball courts, steam, and sauna.

-There’s a free evening wine happy hour in the lobby every day from 5 to 6 pm, with an appetizer of the day (perhaps because this used to be a Kimpton).
+There’s a free early evening wine happy hour in the lobby every day, with an appetizer of the day (perhaps because this used to be a Kimpton).
 This is a substitution for the club lounge as there is no lounge here, but if you are a world of Hyatt Globalist, you get a free breakfast, which is room service with a very generous limit (around $39 USD credit) or the small cold buffet in the bar/lobby area.

 This is a very good metro convention property and is located at the end of a pedestrian mall, an easy walk to a number of restaurants, bars, and a Target.
 Minnesota’s thousands of lakes inspire wallcoverings with subtle blue hues set against beige, representing the horizon line where water meets the sky.